Vince Carter: Trade to the Nets

 During the 2004 off-season, general manager Glen Grunwald and the entire coaching staff were fired.
-Following trade rumours all season long, on December 17, 2004, new general manager Rob Babcock traded Carter to the New Jersey Nets for Alonzo Mourning, Aaron Williams, Eric Williams and two first round draft picks.
+Following trade rumours all season long, on December 17, 2004, new general manager Rob Babcock traded Carter to the New Jersey Nets for Alonzo Mourning, Aaron Williams, Eric Williams and two first round draft picks (a 2005 pick which was used by Toronto to select Joey Graham 16th overall; and a 2006 pick which was traded by Toronto in a package with Jalen Rose and an undisclosed amount of cash to the New York Knicks for Antonio Davis (the Knicks used the pick to select Renaldo Balkman 20th overall).

 In his first game back in Toronto, on April 15, 2005, Carter was heavily booed and jeered by Raptors fans.
 Carter would finish with 39 points in a 101–90 New Jersey victory.
 Carter continued to receive similar treatment for years to come in the town that once embraced him.
 Despite this, he thrived on many occasions in Toronto as a Net.
 On January 8, 2006, after a missed free throw by the Raptors, Carter hit a long three pointer at the other end with 0.1 seconds left to seal a 105–104 win to shock the Toronto crowd.
 Afterwards Carter, who finished with 42 points, referred to it among his greatest shots ever saying "That's definitely number one.
 The atmosphere, the emotion, the hostility in the arena, it was a fun game."
 On November 21, 2008, Carter's late game heroics sent the game into overtime where he would hit another game winner doing so on an inbounds alley-oop dunk with 1.5 seconds left in a 129–127 victory.
-Carter scored 39 points and regarding the continued booing he insisted he held no grudges to the fans "I know, deep down, that's just sports, that's the way it goes.
+Carter scored 39 points and regarding the continued booing he insisted he held no grudges to the fans, saying "I know, deep down, that's just sports, that's the way it goes.
 I root for my team and I'm a terrible fan."